Manned Orbiting Laboratory: Reconnaissance

 From the MOL's regular 150 nmi orbit, the main camera had a circular field of view 9000 ft across, although at top magnification it was more like 4200 ft.
 This was much smaller than many of the targets that the NRO was interested in, such as air bases, shipyards and missile ranges.
-The astronauts would search for targets using the tracking and acquisition telescopes, which had a circular view of the landscape about 6.5 nmi across, with a resolution of about 30 ft.
+The astronauts would search for targets using the tracking and acquisition telescopes, which had a circular view about 6.5 nmi across, with a resolution of about 30 ft.
 The main camera would focus on the most important targets, providing a very high resolution image.
-The aim was to have the most interesting part of the target in the center of the image; due to the optics used, the image would not be as sharp around the edges of the frame.
+The aim was to have the most interesting part of the target in the center of the image; due to the optics used, the image would not be as sharp around the edges.

 While surveillance targets were pre-programmed and the camera could operate automatically, astronauts could decide target priority for photographing.
 By avoiding cloudy areas and identifying more interesting subjects (an open missile silo instead of a closed one, for example), they would save film, the major limitation, since it had to be returned in the small Gemini B spacecraft.
 In cloudy areas like Moscow, it was estimated that the MOL would be 45 percent more efficient in its use of film than an automated satellite system through the ability to react to cloud cover, but for sunnier areas like the Tyuratam missile complex, this might be no more than 15 percent.
 The selective targeting afforded by human-guided surveillance would be more efficient than that obtained by robotic satellites.
 Of the 159 KH-7 Gambit photographs of the Tyuratam area, only 9 percent showed missiles on the launch pads, and of 77 photographs of missile silos, only 21 percent were with the doors open.
 The analysts identified 60 MOL targets in the complex.
-Only two or three could be photographed on each pass, but astronauts could select the most interesting ones on the spur of the moment, and photograph them with greater resolution than KH-7 Gambit.
-It was hoped that valuable technical information would thereby be obtained.
+Only two or three could be photographed on each pass, but astronauts could select the most interesting ones, and photograph them with greater resolution than KH-7 Gambit.

 The Air Force expected that an improved version of the MOL space station, known as Block II, expected to be available for the sixth crewed flight in July 1974, would add image transmission and geodetic system targeting.
 Astronauts would perform infrared, multispectral, and ultraviolet astronomy when they had time during an extended mission duration on twice-annual flights.
 After Block II, the MOL program managers hoped to build larger, permanent facilities.
 A planning document depicted 12-man and 40-man stations, both with self-defense capability.
 It described the 40-man, Y-shaped station as a "spaceborne command post" in synchronous orbit.
 With the "key requirement – post attack survivability", the station would be capable of "Strategic/tactical decision making" during a general war.